microsoft/kernel-memory/examples/001-dotnet-Serverless/README.md

 ## Example: serverless, no deployment, using \<MemoryServerlessClient>

-This example shows how to import multiple files and ask questions, without deploying the Semantic Memory Service.
+This example shows how to import multiple files and ask questions, without deploying the Kernel Memory Service.

 All the logic is executed locally using the default C# handlers.
 Depending on your settings, files can be stored locally or in Azure Blobs.